Why True Stallions Eventually Seek Coaching

 Unable to take another step

-Stallions are used to pushing through, toughing it out, demanding and getting more.
+Stallions are used to pushing through alone, toughing it out, demanding and getting more.
 The very idea of getting help is anathema.
-Many self destroy trying rather than embrace the concept of personal help.
-Yet, it is the high performer, not at full potential, that stands at the edge of their most recent and possibly greatest victory facing the next and possibly their biggest challenge, feeling tired and incomplete.
+Many self destroy trying alone rather than embrace the concept of personal help.
+Yet, it is this high performer, on the threshold of full potential, that stands at the edge of their possibly greatest victory facing their possibly biggest challenge, that is feeling tired and incomplete.
+This is the hero (heroine) Whyte refers to.
+This greatest challenge might well be seeking help, even if the CEO of Google recommends it.

 The Stallion is nothing if not a leader.
-It is the inherent desire to lead that overcomes the ego when that ‘one day’ comes.
-Getting help becomes an option because not leading is not an option.
+It is the inherent desire to lead, to overcome all obstacles, that steps over the fears of the ego when that ‘one day’ comes.
+Getting help becomes an option because to stop leading is not an option.
 We, all of us, are stronger, more able, more confident and more at ease when we can see all of ourselves.
-Faster, easier, right decisions set the stage for stronger right action, the magic combination of our greatest successes.
-The Executive Coach is trained and practiced in surfacing that inner Stallion, opening full potential.
+Faster, easier, right decisions set the stage for stronger right action.
+These are the magic combination of our greatest successes.
+Note that ‘easier’ makes the list.
+Btw, happier shows up too.